BetterCollective/BCVVV/README.md

 ### Private Git repository access

-As instructed in the `bcvvv.py` script, when successfully setting up a new site, you have to forward your ssh key to work with the local development environment and private Git repositories of the installed Wordpress applications.
-When you have added the necessary Git configuration in VVV (example in `./config/default-config.yml` of this repository), employ the `ssh-add -K [private-key-path]` command to add your key, and `ssh-agent` to forward it.
+Employ the `ssh-add -K [private-key-path]` command to add your key, and the `ssh-agent` command to forward it.
+This is necessary when you have to work with VVV and a private Git repository.
+An example of the VVV configuration can be found in `./config/default-config.yml`.

 ## Other